javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 window.addEventListener('unhandledrejection', event => alert(event.reason));
 ```

-But if we forget to add `.catch`, then after the microtask queue is empty, the engine triggers the event:
+But if we forget to add `.catch`, then, after the microtask queue is empty, the engine triggers the event:

 ```js run
 let promise = Promise.reject(new Error("Promise Failed!"));